RealGP/rgp.github.io/_clinicians/PHY10.md

 area: Physical Examinations for GPs
 category: Physical examinations for GPs
 title: Fibromyalgia
-description: Watch Dr Fra-ser Birrell demonstrate how to examine a patient with suspected fi-bromyalgia
+description: Watch Dr Fraser Birrell demonstrate how to examine a patient with suspected fibromyalgia
 audio:
 article:
 www: